-It’s very similar with terrariums as it involves the use of small ornaments, rocks, and plants to create a miniature garden small enough for a fairy to live in it.
+It’s very similar with terrariums as it involves using small ornaments, rocks, and plants to create a miniature garden small enough for a fairy to live in.

 You can begin by using empty glass terrariums or planter pots as the base of the garden.
 Use this miniature ornament set of 1000 pieces to make it “fairly-like” with these succulent planter items to get started.

 If you love flowers, you might also love the idea of preserving them!
 Pick out some of your favorite flowers for this activity and use a book or flower press to flatten the flowers.

 Once they are dried out, you can mount these onto a canvas to be hung around the house or even use them in other arts and crafts.

 Do-it-yourself hobbies are one of the most popular hobbies for crafty teens.
 Many teens love being able to create items from scratch.

 You get a certain type of satisfaction from making something yourself that you could traditionally buy from the store.

 The hobbies for teens listed below involve making your own candle, soap, and even furniture.